Alico Road: History

-Alico Road originally was a rural dirt road connecting the Tamiami Trail (US 41) to agricultural and industrial land to the east.
+Alico Road originally was a rural dirt road connecting Tamiami Trail (US 41) to agricultural and industrial land to the east.
 Much of this land was owned by the Alico Land Development Company, for which the road is named.
 The name Alico is an acronym of Atlantic Land and Improvement Company, the company's name prior to 1960 when it was a subsidiary of the Atlantic Coast Line Railroad (the company that built most of Southwest Florida's railroad network).

 Rock mines were prevalent along Alico Road in its early days.
 In the late 1960s, a rock mine was located near Alico Road and US 41.
 This mine was operated by West Coast Rock Company until 1971, when it was acquired by Shands and Baker, Inc. (which later became Florida Rock Industries).
 In 1973, Florida Rock Industries leased 2000 acre from Alico 6 mi further east for a larger rock mine.
 The Seaboard Coast Line Railroad (the Atlantic Coast Line's successor) built a railroad spur along Alico Road to serve the mine.

 Alico Road would also gain more prominence as the community of San Carlos Park expanded in the 1970s and the road was paved by 1980.

 As I-75 was being planned in the early 1970s, initial plans did not include an interchange with Alico Road.
 An interchange was added to the plans as residential and industrial growth in San Carlos Park continued.
 I-75 opened through Southwest Florida in 1979, though its interchange with Alico Road did not open until February 1981.
 The interchange was originally a folded diamond interchange with all of its ramps on the south side due to the railroad spur.

 The easternmost 3.5 mi of the parallel railroad spur were removed in 1994 by Seminole Gulf Railway, who took over Southwest Florida's railroad network in 1987.
 The remaining railroad spur now ends at Domestic Avenue.

 Alico Road continued to become a major commuter thoroughfare in the 1990s and in the early 2000s, work began to widen the road.
 In 2005, LCDOT completed widening Alico Road to six lanes from just east of the Seminole Gulf Railway main line crossing to Three Oaks Parkway (CR 881).
 At the end of 2007, FDOT completed widening the road to six lanes from Three Oaks Parkway to Ben Hill Griffin Parkway (CR 885), which also rebuilt the interchange with I-75 as a partial cloverleaf interchange with ramps in all four corners.
 In 2008, FDOT realigned Alico Road from the railroad tracks to US 41, moving its intersection with US 41 north a quarter of a mile (0.4 km).
 The four-lane realignment also included part of the ramps for the SR 739 extension and interchange (which was built in 2012).

 A 2 mi stretch of Alico Road east of Ben Hill Griffin Parkway was widened to four lanes in 2021 due to residential development.